second-state/rfq-marketplace/README.md

 You can copy and paste the endpoint URL to your shell and add `/submit-response?request-id=0&amount=10&lifetime=3600`. <br>
 `request-id` : The request you want to exchange. <br>
 `amount` : The amount you want to exchange out ([token-in](#create-an-exchange-request)).<br>
-`lifetime` : This response lifetime unit in seconds.
+`lifetime`(option) : This response lifetime unit in seconds, default is the same as request lifetime.
 You can withdraw after the lifetime.<br>

 (You need to approve enough tokens to rfq contract before the response exchange)